 Our Crime of Passion Ale is brewed using bags of crystal malt and roasted barley to give a rich, red coloured, full bodied ale with hints of almonds, an ingredient which is reputed to have the same taste as arsenic!

 Short Description Full bodied, fruity.

 Full tasting note: - A delicious, fruity beer benefiting from the use of cascade hops, disguised behind a deep ruby red exterior!

-The initial sweet flavours of the barley are soon encompassed by the unmistakeable characteristic of almond, a taste very similar to arsenic - apparently!
+The initial sweet flavours of the barley are soon encompassed by the unmistakable characteristic of almond, a taste very similar to cyanide - apparently!